iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Gradient Descend Remastered/Introduction, Projected Proximal Gradient via MM.md

     g(x) + \nabla g(x)^T(y - x) + \frac{\beta}{2} \Vert y - x\Vert^2
     + h(y) =: m_x(y) \quad \forall y
 \end{aligned}
 $$

 Take note that, using the fact that function $f$ is smooth, we have a quadratic upper bound plus the affine function from below defined via the gradient, and this function is strongly convex, a very useful properties ([[Strong Convexity, Equivalences and Implications]]).

+**Remarks**

+Please observe that it is implied that $\beta$, will be larger than the Lipschitz constant for the gradient of $l(x)$.
+Please recall the property of this particular type of smoothness.
+Additionally, the upper bounding function is a strongly convex function.

 **Define: The Proximal Operator and Moreau Envelope**